-The Combined Authority has provided support to 80 bus service contracts around the region which were not viable as commercial operations prior to the onset of the pandemic.
+The Combined Authority has provided support to 80 bus service contracts through the levy around the region which were not viable as commercial operations prior to the onset of the pandemic.
 These contracts were extended from the end of August 2022 through to the beginning of April 2023.
 Since the pandemic, several formerly commercial bus services have been cut due either to unsustainable loss of revenue or because of the chronic driver shortage which is affecting bus operators nationally.
 This has resulted in a long list of potential service options being included in the tender process.

 It is recognised that supporting all the services within the long list is not achievable within the funding envelope.
-Commercial operators are under no obligation to tender for any of the services and the final list of those where there is a bid will be available on 14th December 2022.
-The supported services that are chosen, will be funded from the Transport Levy as BSIP funding is not available to support existing revenue funded services.
-Contracts for these services will be let on a 4yr.
+Commercial operators are under no obligation to tender for any of the services and the final list of those where there is a bid was made available to the constituent authorities on 14th December 2022.
+The supported services that were chosen, will be funded from the Transport Levy, or other funding through the relevant constituent authority as BSIP funding is not available to support existing revenue funded services.
+Contracts for these services will be let on a 4yr basis.